Maghnie/docs/developers/api-documentation/guides-and-tutorials/data-import.md

 {% file src="../../../.gitbook/assets/sun\_degrees\_over\_horizon.csv" caption="Sun\'s position over the horizon" %}

-This dataset describes the degree of the sun over the horizon by calendar days.
+This dataset describes the degree of the sun's position over the horizon by calendar days.
 With day 0 equal to new year's, the data looks like this:

 ![](../../../.gitbook/assets/sun-degrees.png)